getslash/slash/doc/plugins.rst

 Plugin Installation
 -------------------

-To install a plugin, use the :func:`slash.plugins.manager.install <.plugins.PluginManager.install>` function, and pass it the plugin class that is being installed.
+To install a plugin, use the :func:`slash.plugins.manager.install <slash.plugins.PluginManager.install>` function, and pass it the plugin class that is being installed.
 Note that installed plugins are not active by default, and need to be explicitly activated (see below).

 Only plugins that are :class:`.PluginInterface` derivative instances are accepted.

-To uninstall plugins, you can use the :func:`slash.plugins.manager.uninstall <.plugins.PluginManager.uninstall>`.
+To uninstall plugins, you can use the :func:`slash.plugins.manager.uninstall <slash.plugins.PluginManager.uninstall>`.

 .. note:: uninstalling plugins also deactivates them.